msang1411/api-troller/README.md

+step 1: npm install
-step 1: config file .env
+step 2: config file .env

-step 2: run this pro with npm run dev if environment is dev, npm run product if environment is product
+step 3: run this pro with npm run dev if environment is dev, npm run product if environment is product